Boost your effectiveness.

 One of the most crucial steps in becoming fully effective is to know your purpose at work.
 After all, if you don't know what your job is there to achieve, how can you set appropriate priorities?
 (If you don't set priorities, you'll be forever buried under a mountain of work, unable to tell the difference between what's important, and what isn't.)

-To identify your job's true purpose, perform a job analysis.
+To identify your job's true purpose and define what you need to achieve in your current position, perform a job analysis .
 This will help you uncover your most important objectives, so that you can start prioritizing tasks effectively.

 Effective workers have a "good attitude."
 But what does this really mean?